spring1843/freedevtool.app/STYLE.md

 * Tools must have a default value
 * Each tool must have a primary action button that processes the user's input.
 * Allow uploading data to input, downloading and copying the output
+* Allow clearing the input and resetting the input to the default value
 * An "Auto-update" checkbox, enabled by default, should be placed near the main action button.
 When checked, any change to the input automatically triggers the main action.
 * Tools should automatically process their default input upon launch.
 The exception is for tools that produce sound or request browser permissions, which should require user interaction to start.
 * For tools with a text input area, the keyboard focus should be set to that area on launch.